joe-ldp/MultiResetReborn/README.md

 Watch the [NEW Multi Instance Setup Video](https://youtu.be/0xAHMW93MQw)

+The setup for this macro is almost identical to Specnr's, as it uses a lot of his code.
+Any differences are mentioned in the details below!

 ## Better Settings & Hotkeys

 The settings and hotkey binds are easily accessible in their own files, in the base folder of the macro download.